8 minutes estimated reading time

 Nip, run to Dick.

 What I didn’t know to much later is that the books were carefully crafted by a husband and wife team of Australian educationalists who had done a lot of research during the second world war on primary school learning.
 Fred and Eleanor Schonell’s books were the standard reading system for English pretty much everywhere outside the US.
 There are some who think that the US Dick and Jane books by Gray and Sharp plagarised the Happy Venture books.
+The Schonells also created the next stage you went on to reading the Wide Range Readers.
 If you want to blame anybody for this blog, Fred and Eleanor Schonell would be as good a people as any.

 The Hobbit by J. R. R. Tolkien.
 I remember being at primary school and hating having to pretend being Bilbo creeping around the dragon’s lair as some sort of half-assed drama class.
-It was accompanied by the BBC dramatisation of the book.
+I can still remember vividly the polished wooden floor feeling slippery beneath my socked feet.
+It was accompanied by the BBC dramatisation of the book which the school had a recording of.
 The recording inspired me to read Tolkien’s book despite the acting lesson trauma.
 The Hobbit acted as an on-ramp to the Lord Of The Rings series, I was fascinated by the intricate structure of it all: the multi-layered story that Tolkien created.

 Modern Petroleum Technology – Institute of Petroleum.
 I had wanted to work in the oil industry for two main reasons: at the time I was living at the top of the Mersey basin which was dominated by oil refineries and chemical plants.
 Whilst environmentalists may see them as monstrosities in my child eyes they were a silver and fiery cathedral.
 The second influence was John Wayne’s portrayal of Red Adair in Hellfighters.